Get started with Docker Desktop for MacEstimated reading time: 16 minutes

 Add custom CA certificates (server side)

 All trusted CAs (root or intermediate) are supported.
-Docker for Mac creates a certificate bundle of all user-trusted CAs based on the Mac Keychain, and appends it to Moby trusted certificates.
-So if an enterprise SSL certificate is trusted by the user on the host, it will be trusted by Docker for Mac.
+Docker Desktop creates a certificate bundle of all user-trusted CAs based on the Mac Keychain, and appends it to Moby trusted certificates.
+So if an enterprise SSL certificate is trusted by the user on the host, it is trusted by Docker Desktop.

-To manually add a custom, self-signed certificate, start by adding the certificate to the Mac’s keychain, which will be picked up by Docker for Mac.
-Here is an example.
+To manually add a custom, self-signed certificate, start by adding the certificate to the macOS keychain, which is picked up by Docker Desktop.
+Here is an example:

 Or, if you prefer to add the certificate to your own local keychain only (rather than for all users), run this command instead: